digital-asset/docs.daml.com/docs/2.7.0/docs/app-dev/explicit-contract-disclosure.rst

   from the stakeholder off-ledger (see above).
 - **metadata** - The contract metadata.
 This field can be populated as received from the stakeholder (see below).

-Settling the stock trade with explicit disclosure
+Trading the stock with explicit disclosure
 -------------------------------------------------

 Going back to our example, **Buyer** does not have visibility over the ``stockCid``, ``priceQuotationCid`` and ``offerCid`` contracts,